Visit Longwa, in Mon, Nagaland, and experience the life of headhunting Naga tribes.

 Where To Stay In Longwa

-The homestay of Jeilei (who happen to be a distant relative of the king of Longwa) is a perfect place for tourists and backpackers alike and enjoy the village culture.
+The homestay of Jeilei (who happens to be a distant relative of the king of Longwa) is a perfect place for tourists and backpackers alike and enjoys the village culture.

-Jeilei’s homestay is moreover an incredible place for experiencing the Konyak lifestyle, in its more truer and more conscious form.
-Their massive kitchen has a central fireplace where food is slow cooked and is the ideal place to continuously sip black tea, have lengthy (and often confusing) conversations and get to know one another.
+Jeilei’s homestay is an incredible place for experiencing the Konyak lifestyle, in its truer and more conscious form.
+Their massive kitchen has a central fireplace where food is slow-cooked and is the ideal place to continuously sip black tea, have lengthy (and often confusing) conversations and get to know one another.

 The food is moreover as organic as it can get and their service is excellent.

 The rooms and sheets can be expected to be clean, with thick duvets to keep you warm.
-The rooms moreover have incredible views of the neighbourhood.
+The rooms moreover have incredible views of the village of Longwa.